Pelomyxa

-Pelomyxa is a genus of giant flagellar amoebae, usually 500-800 μm but occasionally up to 5 mm in length, found in anaerobic or microaerobic bottom sediments of stagnant freshwater ponds or slow-moving streams.
+Pelomyxa is a genus of giant flagellar amoebae, usually 500–800 μm but occasionally up to 5 mm in length, found in anaerobic or microaerobic bottom sediments of stagnant freshwater ponds or slow-moving streams.

 The genus was created by R. Greeff, in 1874, with Pelomyxa palustris as its type species.
 In the decades following the erection of Pelomyxa, researchers assigned numerous new species to it.
 However, in the last quarter of the 20th century, investigators reduced the genus to a single species, Pelomyxa palustris, which was understood to be a highly changeable organism with a complex life cycle, whose various phases had been mistaken for separate species.
 All described species were relegated to the status of synonyms, or moved to the unrelated genus Chaos.

 Since 2004, four new Pelomyxa species have been described, and two older species have been redescribed and confirmed as valid members of the genus.
 These developments have raised new questions about the nature of Pelomyxa palustris itself.

 Characteristics

 Pelomyxa have multiple nuclei, which can number from two to several thousand in rare cases.
 A moving cell is cylindrical in shape, with a single hemispherical pseudopod at the front and a semipermanent projection called a uroid at the back, which is covered in tiny non-motile flagella.
 They consume a wide variety of food, and have many vacuoles containing both food, such as diatoms, and debris such as sand.
-Pelomyxa are reliant on symbiotic bacteria that function similarly to the mitochondrion of aerobic creature, enabling the otherwise anaerobic species to live in more aerobic environments.
+Pelomyxa are reliant on symbiotic bacteria that function similarly to the mitochondria of eukaryotes, enabling them to exploit aerobic metabolism in the presence of oxygen.